 Recognizing that the precise application of coolant will require less coolant and permit faster cooling, we developed a system that injects liquid carbon dioxide into the space between the column and the coaxial heater.
 The evaporating carbon dioxide rapidly absorbs heat from the column and coaxial heater, achieving a high cooling rate to sub-ambient temperatures at a minimal expense of coolant.

-At the same time, the cold GC column acts as a focusing trap, and thus forms an integral part of the modulator of the SFC×GC system.
+At the same time, the cold GC column acts as a focusing trap for the subsequent sample, and thus forms an integral part of the modulator of the SFC×GC system.

 Application